CPoof/ConCoin/README.md

 # ConCoin
-A cryptocurrency with provable and unbiased randomness. \
+A cryptocurrency with provable and unbiased randomness.
+This repo provides the security.
+The [client](https://github.com/CPoof/ConCoin-Frontend) aims to format input.\
 We use [*verifiable delay functions*](https://eprint.iacr.org/2018/601.pdf) to prevent the Last Revealer Attack, which can lead to biased randomness. \
 See the [brief documentation](https://github.com/CPoof/ConCoin/wiki#what-is-concoin) for more information.